Masters of Camouflage: Mechanisms of Dynamic Skin Colouration in Cephalopods

 Figure 19.
 Constructive interference of light through aligned mediums with alternating high-low refractive index.
 For wavelength λ of thickness t and refractive index n, constructive interference occurs when nt=λ/4 (Herring, 2000).

 Comparatively, diffuse reflectors are composed of granular crystals which are misaligned and unorganized under the thin filamentous subunits that are not tightly packed.
-Due to the disorder of the surface, the light is reflected in various directions and allows for a greater angle of .
+Due to the disorder of the surface, the light is reflected in various directions and allows for a greater angle of diffusion.
 Additionally, the homogeneity of the gleam will be altered by the variation of refractive materials on the uneven surface.
 Overall, the radius of curvature and the reflector’s structure determines the effect the reflector will have on the light.

 Scales